By: Sharon Aron Baron

 After learning about the charity when the family was visiting Boone, NC, over the summer, which is the headquarters of Samaritan’s Purse, the family soon became involved in the “Serve the City” event with Church by the Glades and volunteered to fill boxes there.

 “It was a wonderful experience, and that was when the girls said that they wanted to help more kids,” said their mom Theresa Brier.
 “The girls immediately planned and organized the fundraiser at Publix and will continue to raise funds to meet their goal of providing 100 kids with gifts for the Christmas holiday.”

 The sisters will be hosting a shoebox-filling party for friends to join in on the experience in early November.
-They will be filling each box with essential items including toothbrush, toothpaste, soap, schools supplies and a toy just in time for the holidays.
+They will be filling each box with essential items, including toothbrushes, toothpaste, soap, school supplies, and a toy just in time for the holidays.